passionate-software-engineer/personal-finance-manager/README.md

 12. Add GitHub credentials

-Credentials > Add > Jeniks
+Credentials > Add > Jenkins

-Fill the form with your GH credentials.
+Fill the form with your GH token which you can generate on https://github.com/settings/tokens.

 Save and select them from dropdown.